Course Overview and Syllabus

 disability-related need for reasonable academic accommodations or

-services in this course, provide me with a
+services in this course, provide me with official documentation

 from Disability Support Services (DSS) or the Educational Diagnostic